Dorothy Richardson: Biography

 Starting in 1908 Richardson regularly wrote short prose essays, "sketches" for the Saturday Review, and around 1912 "a reviewer urged her to try writing a novel".
 She began writing Pointed Roofs, in the autumn of 1912, while staying with J. D. Beresford and his wife in Cornwall, and it was published in 1915.

 She married the artist Alan Odle (1888–1948) in 1917—a distinctly bohemian figure, associated with an artistic circle that included Augustus John, Jacob Epstein, and Wyndham Lewis.
 He was fifteen years younger than her, tubercular and an alcoholic, and was not expected to live long.
 However, he stopped drinking and lived until 1948.
 Odle was very thin and "over six feet tall with waist-length hair wound around the outside of his head", which he never cut.
 He also rarely cut his finger nails.
-From 1917 until 1939, the couple spent their winters in Cornwall and their summers in London; and then stayed permanently in Cornwall until Odle’s death in 1948.
+From 1917 until 1939, the couple spent their winters in Cornwall and their summers in London; and then stayed permanently in Cornwall until Odle's death in 1948.
 She supported herself and her husband with freelance writing for periodicals for many years, as Alan made little money from his art.
 Between 1927 and 1933 she published 23 articles on film in the avant-garde little magazine, Close Up, with which her close friend Bryher was involved.

-In 1954, she had to move into a nursing home in the London suburb of Beckenham, Kent, where she died in 1957.

-The last chapters (books) of Pilgrimage, published during Richardson's lifetime, were Clear Horizon in 1935 and Dimple Hill with the 1938 Collected Edition.
-This Collected Edition was poorly received and Richardson only published, during the rest of her life, three chapters of another volume in 1946, as work in "Work in Progress," in Life and Letters.
+The last chapters (books) of Pilgrimage published during Richardson's lifetime were Clear Horizon in 1935 and Dimple Hill in the 1938 Collected Edition.
+This edition received a disappointing critical reception and sold poorly, and Richardson, by now 65 years old, appears to have lost heart.
+During the rest of her life she published only three chapters of another volume, which appeared as "Work in Progress" in the literary journal Life and Letters in 1946.

+In 1954 she had to move into a nursing home in the London suburb of Beckenham, Kent, where she died in 1957.

-The final chapter (13th book) of Pilgrimage, March Moonlight, was not published until 1967, where it forms the conclusion to Volume IV of the Collected Edition; though the first three chapters had appeared as "Work in Progress," Life and Letters, 1946.
-This novel is incomplete.
-Apparently because of the poor sales and disappointing reception of the Collected Edition of 1938, she lost heart.
-She was 65 in 1938.
+The final chapter (thirteenth book) of Pilgrimage, March Moonlight, was not published until 1967, concluding the fourth volume of the new Collected Edition.
+This unfinished novel includes the material published as "Work in Progress" in 1946.